OpenSesame/engineering-blog/content/blog/typescript-utility-types/index.md

 ## A﻿nd Many More

-TypeScript gives us many more utility types.
-You can try them all out in the official [Playground example](https://www.typescriptlang.org/play?&q=239).

-official he

-you can try them out  andhese examples just scratch the surface of what you can do with them.
+Utility types can save you a lot of time and reduce complexity in your codebase.
+There are a lot more than what's covered here—you can try them all out in the official [TypeScript Playground](https://www.typescriptlang.org/play?&q=239).
+These examples just scratch the surface of what you can do with utility types and I hope they can help you improve your TypeScript.

-T﻿here are a ton of other types.
-Try them out in the hese[TypeScript Playground](https://www.typescriptlang.org/play?strictNullChecks=true&q=171#example/built-in-utility-types).